MathiasHun/FS25_Real_Vehicle_Breakdowns_Beta/README.md

 If the issue persists after this, please report it.

 Thanks for helping improve the mod!🚜

-## 🔀Mod Conflict

-If you are using the Real Vehicle Breakdowns (RVB) mod, do not use the:
-- <strong>FS25_DisableTurnOffMotor</strong> - it will prevent the engine temperature from rising

 </br></br>
 <!---->
 # Please don’t share this version on other sites, it’s a VERY early BETA.</br>